labtrac/test-documentation/documentation/getting-started.md

 <a class="offset" name="1.2"></a>

-## Data Build
+# Data Build

 ### Things to Consider Before Getting Started

-Now you have Labtrac set up, you will need to enter all required data (Dentists, Product etc).
+Now you have Labtrac set up, you will need to enter all required data (Dentists, Products, Materials etc)

-#### Price Lists
+### Price Lists

-It is important that before you start entering any infomation that you have in mind your price lists that are used throughout your whole customer base.
-If you have 3 price lists then when you are entering dentists you will need to know which price list that dentist is on.
-Likewise when entering any products or material you will need to know every price for that product or material.
+It is important that before you start entering any information you have in mind your price lists that are used for all dentists.
+When entering either the Dentist you will need to know which price list the dentist is on and when entering products and materials you will need to know the price for every price list you use.

-#### Dentist Codes
+### Dentist Codes

 Every dentist in Labtrac needs a unique code.
-If you already have a coding system that you use then you can carry on with that system.
-If you don't we recommend using the first 4 letters of the surname followed by 01 incase of duplicates.
+If you already haev a coding system in place then you can carry on with that.
+If not we recommend using the first 4 letters of the surname followed by 01 (in case of duplicates then 02, 03, 04 etc).

-+ Labtrac allows a dentist code of up to 10 characters, however, if you are planning on exporting your accounts, Sage will only allow up to 8 characters.
+Labtrac allows a dentist code of up to 8 characters.

+EG.

-	- **WRIG01** - Owen Wright
+* WRIG01 - Owen Wright

-	- **WRIG02** - Michael Wright
+* WRIG02 - Michael Wright

-#### Product Codes
+### Product Codes

-When setting up product codes in Labtrac there are a few things you have to bear in mind;
+When setting up product codes in Labtrac there are a few things to bear in mind;

-+ There needs to be a product code for every standard of work that you do.
-Meaning if you do NHS,Independent and Private work you will need 3 codes for each product.
-In the example below we have suffixed the same *PBC* (for a Porcelain Bonded Crown) code with a N,I or P depending on the Standard.
+* There must be a product code for every standard of work that you do.
+Meaning if you do NHS, Independent and Private work then you will need 3 codes for each product.
+In the example below the code (PBC - for Porcelain Bonded Crown) is suffixed with either a N, I or P depending on the standard.

-	- **PBC-N** for (NHS) Porcelain Bonded Crown.
+	* **PBC-N** for (NHS) Porcelain Bonded Crown

-	- **PBC-I** for (Independent) Porcelain Bonded Crown.
+	* **PBC-I** for (Independent) Porcelain Bonded Crown

-	- **PBC-P** for (Private Porcelain) Bonded Crown.
+	* **PBC-P** for (Private) Porcelain Bonded Crown

-#### Delivery Methods
+### Delivery Methods

-* To set up our delivery methods (how the dentists recieve the work) you first need to double click on *Delivery Details*, under *Dentist* from the content bar on the left side of the screen.
+* To set up how the dentists recieve the work open Delivery Details from the content bar on the left side of the screen.

-* This opens a new window which displays current delivery methods.
-To set up a delivery method click *Add* in the bottom left of the screen.
+* This opens a list of all your Delivery Methods to add a new one click 'Add' in the bottom left.

-* This will open another new window, from here you need to enter some parameters.
-You need to select the *Run* number, which will identify this particular method of delivery.
+* Select the Run number, which will identify this particular method of delivery.

-* Next you select the *Days*.
+* Select the Days.
 This is the amount of time you want to allow for the job to arrive in surgery after leaving the Lab.

-* Enter some details in the *Delivery Method* section(eg Postal, Courier, Hand Delivered etc)
+* Enter the details in the Delivery Method section(eg Postal, Courier, Hand Delivered etc)

-* The *Rep* and *Sales Area* boxes are optional additional infomation, it is not needed to set up a *Run*.
+* The Rep and Sales Area boxes are optional additional infomation, it is not needed to set up a Run.

-In our example we have created run number 1, allowed for 2 days and have named the method Postal.